JoelDeonDsouza/JoelDeonDsouza/README.md

 - I am Fascinated by JavaScript and its frameworks.

-- At present, I am learning web-testing(QA) with Cypress.
+- I am currently learning web testing (QA) with Cypress.

-- Few of my projects are available on this GitHub.
+- A few of my projects are available on this GitHub.

 ## 🛠 Languages and Tools: